Common Lisp

 Nightly builds of SBCL using MSYS2 UCRT64.
 See also Roswell's SBCL MSI builds.

-Packaged into NSIS installer and updated monthly (unofficial)
+packaged into NSIS installer and updated monthly (unofficial)

 a new Common Lisp implementation that seamlessly interoperates with C++ libraries and programs using LLVM for compilation to native code.
 This allows Clasp to take advantage of a vast array of preexisting libraries and programs, such as out of the scientific computing ecosystem.
 [LGPL2.1][11] (and others).